MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/referencing-security-principals.md

 ## Microsoft Accounts (MSAs)

-Azure Data Explorer supports user authentication for Microsoft Accounts (MSAs).
+User authentication for Microsoft Accounts (MSAs) is supported.
 MSAs are all of the Microsoft-managed non-organizational user accounts.
 For example, `hotmail.com`, `live.com`, `outlook.com`.

 ### Referencing MSA principals